Zuul

-Zuul is a genus of herbivorous ankylosaurine dinosaur from the Campanian Judith River Formation of Montana.
+Zuul is an extinct genus of herbivorous ankylosaurine dinosaur from the Campanian Judith River Formation of Montana.
 The type species is Zuul crurivastator.
 It is known from a complete skull and tail, which represents the first ankylosaurin known from a complete skull and tail club, as well as the most complete ankylosaurid specimen thus far recovered from North America.
 The specimen also preserved in situ osteoderms, keratin, and skin remains.